 During the coronavirus situation, if you have lost your job or your insurer or therapist will not reimburse for online therapy, then I will see you via Zoom or Signal (both encrypted) or similar Skype-like video-conferencing, and you can tell me what you can afford to pay and when.
-This offer is authentic but subject to scheduling, availability, and finding a mutually agreeable time.
 All the usual disclaimers apply – good faith, best effort during this national emergency.
 Please be sure to read the related blog post on the right below the videos “Empathy in the Age of the Coronavirus.”

 It is my practice to have a complimentary phone conversation with a prospective client to understand how I can best be of service.
 Let’s talk!